 - Peet’s: Peet’s used to offer a discount not only on coffee with a reusable mug but also a discount when you reused the bag for whole beans.
 Still checking to see if that’s still true.

 - Pilot Flying J: This roadside convenience store launched a coffee discount program in April 2015–$.60 off your coffee when you bring one of their branded PhilMor mugs in with you.

 - 7-Eleven: You can definitely use a refillable mug at 7-Eleven.
 But getting a discount upfront won’t happen.
 What you can do is download the 7Rewards app and use it with each drink purchase.
 After six you get your seventh cup free.
 So not quite a discount but at least a freebie at some point.

 - Wawa: A PR person for Wawa once told me that you’ll save 20% on a cup of coffee at Wawa when you bring a reusable mug.
-You can actually buy a reusable Wawa coffee mug and K cups at Sears at a discount.
+You can actually buy a reusable Wawa coffee mug and K cups at a discount on Amazon!

 In the meantime, if you know from personal experience of chain restaurants that offer a discount for a refillable cup, please let me know.